CSC1-1101-TTh9-S21/ps10/README.md

 ---

-## Part 1: Using a Jupyter notebook
+## Part 1: Writing Python with a Jupyter notebook

 ### Step 1: Installing jupyter
 To use a Jupyter notebook, you need to install the `juypter` library.
 To do so, just follow [the directions in PS7 for installing libraries](https://github.com/CSC1-1101-TTh9-S21/ps7#step-1-install-the-libraries).
 In other words, launch a Terminal (Mac) or command (Windows) and type: